 A connector component declaration may have the following annotation:

-It makes it an error if the connector is connected as an inside connector in a connect-equation and thus appears in a connection set if:
+If specified it makes it an error if the connector is connected as an inside connector in a connect-equation and thus appears in a connection set if:

 For non-stream connectors the connection set has more than two elements.